+Assistant Director

-Assistant Director Asbestos Licensing Program Virginia Department of Commerce 3600 West Broad Street 5th Floor Richmond, Virginia 23230 1 (800) 552-3016
+Asbestos Licensing Program

+Virginia Department of Commerce

+3600 West Broad Street

+5th Floor

+Richmond, Virginia 23230

+1 (800) 552-3016
-B. Each application shall be signed by the applicant and shall include a certification by the applicant that within the past three years prior to the application date, his license or other authorization as an asbestos management planner has not been suspended or revoked by any jurisdiction, and that no enforcement action by any jurisdiction is pending against the applicant.

-C. In the event enforcement actions have been taken against the applicant, the following information will be required as the director may deny an applicant's request for a license based on prior enforcement actions which indicate that the asbestos management plan might not be developed in a manner that would protect the public health, safety and welfare.

-1. A complete list of all prior enforcement actions, including any sanctions imposed on the applicant by any jurisdiction or any state or federal court.
-2. A description of any asbestos abatement activities conducted by the applicant that were terminated prior to completion including the circumstances of termination.
+- B. Each application shall be signed by the applicant and shall include a certification by the applicant that within the past three years prior to the application date, his license or other authorization as an asbestes management planner has not been suspended or revoked by any jurisdiction, and that no enforcement action by any jurisdiction is pending against the applicant. - C. In the event enforcement actions have been taken against the applicant, the following information will be required as the director may deny an applicant's request for a license based on prior enforcement actions which indicate that the asbestos management plan might not be developed in a manner that would protect the public health, safety and welfare. - 1.
+A complete list of all prior enforcement actions, including any sanctions imposed on the applicant by any jurisdiction or any state or federal court.

-D. All applications should be completed according to the instructions provided with the application.
-Incomplete applications will be returned to the applicant; however, fees received will not be refunded.

-E. Upon approval of an application for interim asbestos management planner's license, an interim license will be mailed to the address indicated on the application.
+- 2. A description of any asbestos abatement activities conducted by the applicant that were terminated prior to completion including the circumstances of termination. - 3.
+A copy of any reports compiled by an enforcement agency. - D. All applications should be completed according to the instructions provided with the application.
+Incomplete applications will be returned to the applicant; however, fees received will not be refunded. - E. Upon approval of an application for interim asbestos management planner's license, an interim license will be mailed to the address indicated on the application.

-A. The fee for an interim asbestos management planner license shall be \$35.
-The fee amounts are based on the administrative costs of the asbestos licensing program.

-B. A completed application (as required in Part VII, § 7.7 of these regulations) shall be accompanied by the required fee.
+- A. The fee for an interim asbestos management planner license shall be \$35.
+The fee amounts are based on the administrative costs of the asbestos licensing program. - B. A completed application (as required in Part VII, § 7.7 of these regulations) shall be accompanied by the required fee.
 All checks or money orders shall be made payable to the Treasurer of Virgina.
-No application will be processed if it is not accompanied by the required fee.

-D. Receipt and deposit of fees submitted with applications do not in any way indicate approval for licensure.
+No application will be processed if it is not accompanied by the required fee. - C. All fees will be nonrefundable. - D. Receipt and deposit of fees submitted with applications do not in any way indicate approval for licensure.